emilkowalski/vaul/README.md

 `closeThreshold`: Number between 0 and 1 that determines when the drawer should be closed.
 Example: threshold of 0.5 would close the drawer if the user swiped for 50% of the height of the drawer or more.

 `scrollLockTimeout`: Duration for which the drawer is not draggable after scrolling content inside of the drawer.
-Defaults to 500ms
+Defaults to 500ms.

 `snapPoints`: Array of numbers from 0 to 100 that corresponds to % of the screen a given snap point should take up.
 Should go from least visible.
 Example `[0.2, 0.5, 0.8]`.
 You can also use px values, which doesn't take screen height into account.

 `fadeFromIndex`: Index of a `snapPoint` from which the overlay fade should be applied.
 Defaults to the last snap point.

-`modal`: When `false`it allows to interact with elements outside of the drawer without closing it.
-Defaults to`true`.
+`modal`: When `false` it allows to interact with elements outside of the drawer without closing it.
+Defaults to `true`.

 ### Trigger